Site Search

 When making a decision regarding further licensure, the Registrar will consider the results of the CCAP along with any other relevant information including, but not limited to supervision reports and examination results.

-2. Continued Defined licensure to the end date outlined in the Licensing Agreement; or
+- For those on a Defined license immediately prior to the CCAP, continued Defined licensure to the end date outlined in the Licensing Agreement; or

 Appeal of the Registrar’s Decision